 Gas chromatography applies in the separation of organic molecules and gases.
 This method usually separates components with a molecular weight of below 1250 dalton.
 The fields that use GC are as follows:

-- In the food industry, GC helps detect food additives, flavor, and aroma components.
+- GC helps detect food additives, flavor, and aroma components in the food industry.
 It also helps detect contaminants like pesticides, toxins, fumigants, and environmental pollutants.

 - In the pharmaceutical industry, GC contributes to producing large quantities of products in pure form.

-- In the automobile industry, it helps detect and measure the chemicals that are harmful to humans from the car.
-The carpets, door linings, pedals, seat covers, and other interior materials release these chemicals inside the car.
+- In the automobile industry, it helps detect and measure the chemicals harmful to humans from the car.
+The car’s carpets, door linings, pedals, seat covers, and other interior materials release these chemicals.

 - In the chemical industry, GC helps ensure the consistency and quality of chemicals like emulsifiers, solvents, and co-solvents.

-- In forensic science, GC helps determine the reason behind a person’s death.
+- In forensic science, GC helps determine why a person dies.
 It detects the reason behind death due to the consumption of different drugs, poisons, and alcohol.
 It also helps to analyze fibers and blood.

 - In microbiology, GC helps determine specific constituents and metabolites called chemical markers from the culture of microorganisms.